KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - Any Browser - to access a running container using host's port.
 - Terminal - used to build images and run containers.
 - A Code Editor (VS Code) - to edit source code and dockerfiles.
-- Git -for version control.
+- GitHub and Dockerhub account.

 ## Folder Structure.
 - Module2 - main folder for this project.